 In the end, the decision to have a breast lift is completely up to you, as long as you are a good candidate and cleared for surgery by Dr. Sieber.

 If you have questions about the procedure (and it’s great if you do), be sure to ask Dr. Sieber about them at your consultation appointment.
+You may wonder do you need a breast lift after weight loss?
 Don’t be shy about learning as much as you can about how to plan for the procedure, what happens during the surgery, and how to best recover once you’re back home.
 Across the board, the more informed a patient is, the better their outcome will be during surgery and post-surgery.

 Deciding on Implants